convertigo/convertigo/docker/README.md

     docker run -d --name C8O -e JAVA_OPTS="-DjvmRoute=server1" -p 28080:28080 convertigo
 ## `JXMX` Environment variable

-Convertigo tries to allocate this amount of memory in the container and will automatically reduce it until the value is compatible for the Docker memory constraints.
-Once the best value found, it is used as `-Xmx=${JXMX}m` parameter for the JVM.
+Convertigo relies on the container limit resources and allocate 80% of the memory limit for the heap.
+The heap limit can be set with the JXMX variable that set the *JVM Xmx* parameter in megabytes instead.

-The default `JXMX` value is `2048` and can be defined :
+The default `JXMX` value is *empty* and can be defined :

-    docker run -d --name C8O -e JXMX="4096" -p 28080:28080 convertigo
+    docker run -d --name C8O -e JXMX="2048" -p 28080:28080 convertigo

 ## `COOKIE_PATH` Environment variable